-2022 2021 2020
+2023 2022 202 i 1

 In thousands

-Costs from transition services agreement \$ \$ 1,728 \$ 12,515
+Costs from transition services agreement \$ - \$ \$ 1,728

 Upon closing the sale of the Distribution business, the Company entered into a transition services agreement ("TSA") with the buyer, pursuant to which the Company agreed to support the information technology, human resources and benefits, tax and treasury functions of the Distribution business for six to twelve months.
-The buyer had the option to extend the support period for up to an additional year for certain services.
 The buyer exercised the option to extend the support period for up to a maximum of an additional year for certain information technology services.
-The buyer had the right to terminate individual services at any point over the renewal term and began to terminate certain services during the third quarter of 2020.
 During the third quarter of 2021, the TSA expired and all services were completed as of the end of the period.
-As such, there were no costs incurred associated with TSA and no income earned from the TSA in the year ending December 31, 2022.
-The Company incurred \$1.7 million and \$12.5 million in costs associated with the TSA in the years ending December 31, 2021, and 2020, respectively.
-These costs were partially offset by \$0.9 million and \$8.4 million in income earned from the TSA included in income from transition services agreement, which is below operating income on the Company's Consolidated Statements of Operations.
+As such, there were no costs incurred associated with the TSA and no income earned from the TSA in the years ending December 31, 2023 and 2022.